NuvoDesk | Now Hosting Private EventsJanuary 31, 2019

 The tremendous effects of communal working spaces cannot be ignored or denied.
-If you are doing a search for coworking space near me, you can easily get an office space Arlington.
+If you are doing a search for a coworking space near me, you can easily get an office space in Arlington.
 The question now becomes how traditional companies can benefit from the same model.
 It is true that coworking spaces derive their origin from freelancers, tech industry professionals, and entrepreneurs.
 However, this type of setting is also relevant to traditional organizations.
 Companies and organizations are increasingly adopting this model as part of their company strategy.
 The move is designed to help workers become more productive.
 Several companies have incorporated the coworking space Arlington model in the following ways.

 Coworking space in Arlington creates an alternative workspace.
 Michael Kelly, the managing partner of Co-Merge, says that he has seen a dramatic increase in the number of teams and workers who prefer to use these spaces.
 He reports that several global companies are using this model as a way to increase employee productivity and also to attract workers who are keen on flexible work time and workplaces.
 These factors have created a demand for these coworking spaces.

 Anthony Marino of Grind who is in a similar business also records a high number of remote workers who are now members.
 Anthony says that he gets employees from different organizations such as Visa, Chicago Tribune, and other organizations affiliated with them.

 Rebecca Brian Pan of Covo echoes the same sentiments.
 She says that working away from the office setup helps to spark new ideas among employees.
 She tried this work model on her team, and the results were great.
 The team was taken out of their office to observe how they would work and the pain points.
 They observed more team effort, a high sense of energy among the workers, and the team was also able to come with fresh and creative ideas based on the product they were working on.